Igglybuff/awesome-piracy/readme.md

 - [/r/Movie_Club](https://www.reddit.com/r/Movie_Club) Where you can get together with strangers and watch a great movie every week!
 - [sync](https://github.com/calzoneman/sync/) Node.JS Server and JavaScript/HTML Client for synchronizing online media
 - [watch2gether](https://www.watch2gether.com/) Enjoy the internet in sync with your friends.
 Watch videos, listen to music or go shopping on Watch2Gether.
-- [SyncLounge](https://synclounge.tv/) :star2: A third-party tool that allows you to watch Plex in sync with your friends/family, wherever you are.
 - [Netflix Party](https://chrome.google.com/webstore/detail/netflix-party/oocalimimngaihdkbihfgmpkcpnmlaoa/related) Netflix Party is a Chrome extension for watching Netflix remotely with other users.
 - [CyTube](https://cytu.be/) Channel-based shared streaming platform for synchronized viewing of YouTube and Google Drive videos
 - [ArconaiTV](https://www.arconaitv.us/) Another stream sharing platform with a nice UI